We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 This video shows you how to change the oil and oil filter in your 2013 Jeep Grand Cherokee.
 When you change your own oil, you know that you are putting quality oil in your Grand Cherokee and that the filter is being changed too.
 Most importantly, you get a chance to look around under your Grand Cherokee for potential trouble spots.
 This video shows you the location of your oil drain plug, oil filter, oil fill cap and dipstick in addition to the steps needed to change the oil and filter in your Grand Cherokee.
 For most Jeeps, you can wrap an old belt around the oil filter and unscrew it by hand.
 If you can't do this, see our parts page to find a Jeep Grand Cherokee oil filter wrench.
 If your Grand Cherokee is too low to the ground to access your drain plug and oil filter, be sure to use jack stands and safe jacking procedures before getting under your Grand Cherokee.

 Most Jeeps have the oil type printed on the oil cap - it will likely be 5W-20, 5W-30, 5W-40, 10W-30 or 10W-40.
 If it isn't printed on the oil cap, check your owners manual for the exact type before adding new oil.
 We recommend wearing safety glasses whenever you are working under your Grand Cherokee.
 You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are extremely harmful to your eyes and skin so it is important to protect yourself.

-Burnt out brake lights increase your chance of getting rear ended - check and change yours today2011 Jeep Grand Cherokee Laredo 3.6L V6
+Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!2011 Jeep Grand Cherokee Laredo 3.6L V6